 102 km.
 Italian protecting wall is one of the most beautiful places of the Circum-Baikal railroad.
 Italian architect Ferrari carried out the project.
 The stone gallery “Bolshaya Shymikhinskaya” is also situated in this section.
 It was constructed as a protector from the stone fall but has not been used for a while.

 98 km.
-Khvoinaya Station (Ulanovo) is the only station that was eliminated when the section was transformed into a stub ended track.
-You can observe parts of the facilities, such as old building’s basements.
+Khvoinaya Station (Ulanovo) is the only station that was eliminated when the section was transformed into a stub ended tracks.
+You can observe parts of the facilities, such as the old building’s basements.